 Once chocolate has set, eat!!!

 Most importantly, share.
 Although these are healthier versions of peanut butter cups, one must remember that all six nut butter cups in front of you that want to be devoured oh so effortlessly have a lot of fat.
 Healthy fats of course!
 From the sunflower seed butter, coconut oil, and hemp seeds, all lovely.
 Everything in moderation though.

 Let’s keep this as a healthy indulgent, shall we!

 Hershey’s Reese’s Peanut Butter Cups: My Hemp Sunflower Seed Butter Cups:

 Look at that sugar difference!!
 Remember, in my nut butter cup the saturated fats are all from the coconut oil’s medium chain fatty acids.
-Healthier than just typical fried food where you may find the unhealthy saturated fats.
 The sodium content will vary depending on your nut butter.
 Try and get salt free!
 My Trader Joe’s sunflower seed butter had a bit of sodium, but nothing harmful.